 - Export a NodeSet from a Real-life Server using UaExpert.

 - Import the Namespace into the Simulation Server.
-This will create a respective Address Space to the Simulation Server.
+This will create a respective Address Space for the Simulation Server.

 - Add simulation to see how the Instances work in practice.

 So, when is this useful?
-In cases where you wish to develop or test a client application that is using the Real-life Server, but you cannot access it directly, because it’s in production use or you are working in another location, for example.
-With Prosys OPC UA Simulation Server, you can simulate the information model without having to engage the physical system.
-This way you can develop your applications against Simulation Server until you are able to use the Real-life Server.
+In cases where you wish to develop or test a client application that is using the Real-life Server, but you cannot access it directly because it’s in production use or you are working in another location, for example.
+With Prosys OPC UA Simulation Server, you can simulate the information model without engaging the physical system.
+This way, you can develop your applications against the Simulation Server until you can use the Real-life Server.